 Hometown: Victoria, BC, Canada

 Human propulsion: paddles and oars

 Despite the maze rats evidence, some people don’t learn.

-In the pre-digital questioning of “How can we know stuff?,” the midcentury mammalian BitCoin equivalent for level-up problem solving was simpler than server farms crunching numbers for the promise of virtual riches.
-We let loose rats in a labyrinth of cardboard, hit the wind-up stopwatch twice; once when the rats started and once when they were nose deep in cheese.
+In the pre-digital questioning of, “How can we know stuff?,” the midcentury mammalian BitCoin equivalent for problem solving was simpler than server farms crunching numbers for the promise of virtual riches.
+We let loose rats in a labyrinth of cardboard, hit the wind-up stopwatch twice—once when the rats started, and again when they were nose deep in cheese.
 RatCoin never caught on, but they got faster the more times they ran the maze.
 The conclusion was that if humans were at least as good as rats, we would probably get faster at stuff if two things were true: